ukyzky/eurorack/README.md

 ## Save/Load loop sequence in volatile memory (RAM)

-We can explore vast sea of random rhythm and return to the previous discovered precious random rhythm.
+We can explore random rhythm and return to the previous discovered  random rhythm.

-It's useful for live performance.

 Play scenario is:

-1. Explore great random rhythm by changing "deja vu knob" with deja vu enabled.
+1. Explore random rhythm.
-2. Lock the great rhythm by setting "deja vu knob" to 50%(12 o'clock).
+2. Lock the rhythm by setting "deja vu knob" to 50%(12 o'clock) with deja vu enabled.
 3. (NEW FUNCTION) Save the rhythm
   - 3a. long-press "T rate switch".
   - 3b. then "T rate LED" becomes blink. (and detouch from the switch.)
 (It represents currently in save/load mode.)
   - 3c. then press "T deja vu switch".
   - 3d. then "T rate LED" becomes fast-blink in a short moment and stop blink.
 (It represents saving is executed.)
-4. Explore another great random rhythm by changing "deja vu knob".
+4. Explore another random rhythm by changing "deja vu knob" or switching deja vu enabled-disabled.
-5. Lock the great rhythm by setting "deja vu knob" to 50%.
+5. Lock the rhythm by setting "deja vu knob" to 50% with deja vu enabled.
 6. (NEW FUNCTION) Load the previous rhythm
   - 6a. long-press "T rate switch".
   - 6b. then "T rate LED" becomes blink. (and detouch from the switch.)
 (It represents currently in save/load mode.)